zealaxe9008-glitch/php-test-helm/README.md

 helm upgrade laravel ./deploy/helm/laravel-app -n laravel -f deploy/helm/laravel-app/values.yaml
 ```
 - Need to mount a real `.env`?
 Edit `templates/deployment.yaml` to add a `volume` pointing to a Secret and a `volumeMount` at `/var/www/html/.env`.

 ---

+## Extra details (for when you want them)
+- Probes (production branch has these on by default):
+  - Readiness/Liveness probe HTTP GET `path: /`, `port: http` (80).
+Change the path if your app exposes `/health` instead.
+- Security context:
+  - Runs as `www-data` (UID/GID 33).
+Change `podSecurityContext`/`securityContext` in `values.yaml` if your base image needs different IDs.
+- Persistence:
+  - If you need to persist `storage/` or `bootstrap/cache/`, add a PVC and mount it in `templates/deployment.yaml`.
+Then you can drop the permissive chmods.
+- Image pull secrets:
+  - If your registry is private, create a Docker registry secret in your namespace and reference it via `image.pullSecrets` in `values.yaml` and/or `templates/deployment.yaml`.
+- Chart values you’ll touch most often:
+  - `image.repository`, `image.tag`, `image.pullPolicy`
+  - `replicaCount`
+  - `env` (array of name/value pairs)
+  - `resources.requests/limits`
+  - `service.type`, `service.port`
+  - `ingress.enabled`, `ingress.className`, `ingress.hosts`, `ingress.annotations`

+---